Common Subject Terms

 AND narrows a search by telling the database that ALL terms used must be found in order for it to appear in your results list.
 Search for two or more concepts by combining them with AND.

-For instance, if you want to search by global warming and climate change, you will only get results where those are both present.
+For instance, if you want to search by cats and dogs, you will only get results where those are both present.

 OR will expand your search results so all results must contain at least one, if not more, of your defined terms.

-For instance, if you want to search by global warming or climate change, you will get results with either or both are present.
+For instance, if you want to search by cats or dogs, you will get results with either or both are present.

 NOT excludes terms so that your search results do not contain any of the terms that follow it.
 This can be useful when: